bazelbuild/bazel/site/docs/install-os-x.md

 ### 2. Download the Bazel installer

+**Note:** In the installer file names listed in this document, replace `<version>` with the appropriate Bazel version number.

 Go to Bazel's [GitHub releases page](https://github.com/bazelbuild/bazel/releases).

-Download the binary installer `bazel-0.5.4-installer-darwin-x86_64.sh`.
+Download the binary installer `bazel-<version>-installer-darwin-x86_64.sh`.
 This installer contains the Bazel binary and the required JDK, and can be used even if a JDK is already installed.

-Note that `bazel-0.5.4-without-jdk-installer-darwin-x86_64.sh` is a version of the installer without embedded JDK 8.
+Note that `bazel-<version>-without-jdk-installer-darwin-x86_64.sh` is a version of the installer without embedded JDK 8.
 Only use this installer if you already have JDK 8 installed.

 ### 3. Run the installer